mlpack/mlpack/doc/embedded/movement_recognition.md

 is enabled by using a 9 Degree of Freedom inertial sensor that is read over an I2C bus.
 The collected data is cut into windows, and then fed into a Fast Fourier Transform in order to extract the features from each collected windows.
-Finally, we build a small `float32` neural network learns to recognize the movements, with the highest possible accuracy.
+Finally, we build a small `float32` neural network, that learns to recognize the movements, with the highest possible accuracy.

 The example is split into four small independent programs.
 Each one of them